Beryl Bernay: Civil rights

 Bernay covered the May 1968 Poor People's March on Washington for Westinghouse Broadcasting and reported daily from Resurrection City, the temporary residence erected after the march in the Washington D.C. mall.
 Later that year, Andrew Young asked her to assist with the 1968 tribute to Dr. Martin Luther King Jr. at the Museum of Modern Art.

 Broadcast

 Bernay's international reporting was broadcast by multiple radio and television stations, including Group W Radio News, National Public Radio, Public Radio International, Metromedia Television, ABC, and NBC Radio and Television.

 Painting and photography

 Though mostly a self-taught painter, as a young woman Bernay studied at Cooper Union and The Art Students League.
-Without formal training in photography, Bernay captured portraits of celebrities including Pablo Picasso, Marc Chagall, Ingrid Bergman, Maurice Chevalier, and Bertolt Brecht.
+Although she had no formal training in photography, Bernay considered lifelong friend Martin J. Dain to be a mentor.
+Bernay captured portraits of celebrities including Pablo Picasso, Marc Chagall, Ingrid Bergman, Maurice Chevalier, and Bertolt Brecht.
 Bernay's international photographs include the Far East, Mexico and France.
 Her Balinese photographs were exhibited in the Louisiana Museum of Modern Art in Denmark.

 Bernay's fine art awards and exhibitions include: